 In an increasingly digital world, mainstream banks innovate to stay ahead of the competition and provide more comprehensive services to their customers.
 Discover the future of banking in this guide.

-In this guide, Salvatore Orlando of BNP Paribas Fortis explains how digitization is affecting the banking sector, the ways banks are embracing new technology, and how customers could benefit from a more holistic experience in the future of banking.
+In this guide, Salvatore Orlando of BNP Paribas Fortis explains how digitization is affecting the banking sector, the ways banks are embracing new technology, as well as how customers could benefit from a more holistic experience in the future of banking.

 Challenges facing the banking sector

 Younger consumers grew up almost entirely within a digital world.
-This generation uses a smartphone or tablet to manage almost any aspect of their lives.
+As a matter of fact, this generation uses a smartphone or tablet to manage almost any aspect of their lives.

 At the most basic level, changing consumer habits mean that brand loyalty is dropping.
 Consumers long for cheaper deals and better services.
 Banking is certainly no exception to this trend.